 Dubai to Abu Dhabi entry rules

-Those who wish to enter Abu Dhabi from Dubai by road must carry a negative COVID‑19 PCR test result issued within 48 hours or a negative DPI test result within 24 hours to enter Abu Dhabi from Dubai will not be a requirement anymore.
+Thus, a negative PCR test report issued within 48 hours or a negative DPI test result within 24 hours to enter Abu Dhabi from Dubai will not be a requirement anymore.

 What about testing at the airport?

 It is now no longer mandatory to take a PCR test upon arrival at Abu Dhabi International Airport.
 However, the testing facility remains at the airport for any visitors that wish to take a PCR test to activate their Green Pass in the Al Hosn app and facilitate access to Abu Dhabi’s public places and tourist attractions.
 The cost of this PCR test is AED 40.

 Isolation protocol if you test positive

 If you test positive for COVID-19, you will be required to follow the guidelines issued by your Emirate’s health authority.
 Here is a breakdown of the announcements that have been made for rules you need to follow after testing positive for COVID-19: